Forest Excellence in

 4. Award Notification and Funding Process

 administrative committee’s determinations on or before August1, 2014.

 Notifications will be sent via the applicant’s forest.edu e-mail account.
 Upon

 notification of selection to receive funding, students are strongly encouraged

 to consult with the Financial Aid Office to determine the financial aid

-implications of awards, scholarships, or fellowships.
-Students should be aware
+implications of awards, scholarships, or assistantships.
+Students should be

-that any reduction in tuition may reduce eligibility to receive financial aid.
+aware that any reduction in tuition may reduce eligibility to receive financial

-fellowships are distributed as a percent reduction in tuition cost, except for
+are distributed as a percent reduction in tuition cost, except for the Research

 the award period will not be carried forward into the next academic year, even